fabric-design/components/doc/components/dropdown.md

 **Disabled**
 As any common html element the dropdown can be disabled by adding the `disabled="1"` flag to it.
-The style of the trigger will change and the dropdown con not be opened any more.
+The style of the trigger will change and the dropdown can not be opened any more.
 <ws-dropdown type="button" text="Click me" items.bind='["Item 1", "Item 2"]' disabled="1"></ws-dropdown>

 **Items**: